-Jane M. McFetridge is Office Managing Shareholder of the Chicago, Illinois, office of Jackson Lewis P.C.
+Jane M. McFetridge is Office Managing Principal of the Chicago, Illinois, office of Jackson Lewis P.C.
 She has been based in Chicago her entire career and has extensive experience litigating all forms of labor and employment matters throughout the midwest.

 Her practice covers the spectrum of employment litigation, including both state and federal claims, and individual and class action suits.
 Her class action, collective action, and multi-plaintiff experience includes both suits by private parties and by the Equal Employment Opportunity Commission (EEOC).
 She has handled cases involving claims of race, age, disability, and sex discrimination, as well as sexual harassment, retaliatory discharge, wage and hour, and non-compete/restrictive covenant issues.
 She has broad experience dealing with the EEOC and the U.S. Department of Labor, as well as state and local labor and employment agencies throughout the United States.
 She has an extensive appellate practice, including oral arguments before the Seventh Circuit Court of Appeals, the Illinois Supreme Court, the Illinois Appellate Courts, and the Michigan Court of Appeals.